 5 Benefits of Quitting Marijuana

 Marijuana is a drug that many people use regularly.
+As Shifts Coaching points out, there are many ways to stop self-destructive behavior.
 As one of the most commonly used substances in the United States, marijuana is popular among teenagers and adults alike.
 Although many people smoke weed and live normal lives, many end up in treatment for marijuana addiction.
 This may be news to many people, as marijuana is believed to be relatively safe and non-addictive.
 There are many benefits of quitting weed, and reasons you should consider quitting smoking today.

 Although some studies suggest marijuana may have medical uses, there are many risks to marijuana use.
 With over twenty million monthly users according to the National Institute on Drug Abuse, marijuana is incredibly popular.
 Over 35% of high-school seniors in the United States reported smoking weed in the year before the survey.

 Smoking pot may not seem to get in the way of your life on the surface, but there are many reasons to quit smoking weed.
 Here are five benefits of quitting weed that you can experience by stopping.

 Although marijuana is generally considered much safer than cigarettes, it does indeed damage the lungs.
 According to the American Thoracic Society, regular marijuana use can cause labored breathing, worsen existing lung problems, and create bullae, or air sacs in the lungs.
 In addition, regular marijuana use can cause wheezing, increased phlegm, and infections from bacteria and fungus in marijuana.

 If you quit smoking weed, you will notice an increase in lung function fairly quickly.
 Although the lungs may hurt at first or feel tight, normal function will return in a few months.
 As the lungs heal, you are less likely to get lung infections like pneumonia, and conditions like asthma will improve.

 2. Increase Motor and Cognitive Function